MicrosoftDocs/customer-insights/ci-docs/journeys/teams-webinar.md

 > Synchronization between Teams and Customer Insights - Journeys works in one direction: from Customer Insights - Journeys to Teams.
 The Teams calendar item for your event is read-only.
 Any changes you make in Teams may be overwritten by Customer Insights - Journeys.
 Make sure to manage and edit your meeting only from the Customer Insights - Journeys app.

 ### Teams live events

-> [!NOTE]
-> Teams Live Events will be discontinued as of September 30, 2024.
-Learn more:[Teams Live Events retiring September 30, 2024](/lifecycle/announcements/teams-live-events-retiring-09-30-2024).
->
 > It's recommended to utilize [Teams Webinars](#teams-webinar) to schedule your events beyond this date.

 > [!NOTE]